FAQS

 -

-For video sessions, you will need a computer or smart phone with a camera capable of transmitting video.
+For video sessions, you will need a computer, smart phone, or tablet with a camera capable of transmitting video.
 If you just want services via messaging, any device with an internet connection and browser application will suffice.

 -